yasinarafatsami466/Route-vision/README.md

 OOP Concepts

-Class: We will create classes such as Student, Driver, Bus, Route, and Admin to build different parts of the system.
+Class: We will create classes such as User, Driver, Bus, Route, and Admin to build different parts of the system.

-Object: Objects will be created from these classes to represent actual students, buses, drivers, etc.
+Object: Objects will be created from these classes to represent actual users, buses, drivers, and other parts of the system.

 Encapsulation: We will keep important data private and use methods to access or update it.

-Inheritance: Student, Driver, and Admin can share common properties and methods from a User class.
+Inheritance: User, Driver, and Admin can share common properties and methods through a common user structure.

-Polymorphism: The same method can perform different actions depending on the user.
+Polymorphism: The same method can perform different actions depending on the type of user.

-Abstraction: We will show only the necessary information and keep the internal details hidden.
+Abstraction: We will show only the necessary information to users while keeping the internal details hidden.

 Technologies